 Nazir played all sorts of roles ranging from mythological to socials to James Bond like.
 He continued as a hero well into the 1970s but in the 80s, with age catching up with him, he began veering towards character roles and key supporting roles as a new generation of heroes like Jayan, Sukumaran and Soman took over.
 This shift to character roles did see some powerful roles come to him, keeping his career going in high gear.

-Prem Nazir Kanmanilla (1983) saw Nazir play himself, kidnapped by tribals and forgotten by the outside world as he matches wits with that of the tribals living outside his definitions of the world (Inspiration for the Rajkumar kidnapping by Veerappan???).
+Prem Nazir Kanmanilla (1983) saw Nazir play himself, kidnapped by tribals and forgotten by the outside world as he matches his wits with that of the tribals living outside his definitions of the world (Inspiration for the Rajkumar kidnapping by Veerappan???).
 It illustrated what a huge icon he had become in Malayalam Cinema by then.

 Nazir’s peak as an actor was accompanied by the emergence of the famous Malayalam lyricists – Vyalar Rama Varma, ONV Kurup and P Bhaskaran.
 The pairing of singer Yesudas and actor Nazir has led to some of the most memorable songs in the history of Malayam Cinema.
 Some popular songs that Yesudas sang for Nazir include Aayiram Padasaarangal, Aval Chirichal, Indravallari, Kadu Karutha Kadu, Karayunnu Puzha, Mayajala Vathil, Paadatha Veenayum, Puzhakal Malakal and Sumangali Nee.